 Best LLM for Customer Support (2026)

 Bottom line up front: For most customer support deployments, Claude Haiku 4.5 is the strongest choice.
 It combines fast response times, strong instruction following, and a cost structure that holds up at production volume.
-Gemini 2.0 Flash is the better pick if you are optimising purely for cost.
-GPT-4o mini is worth considering if you are already inside the OpenAI ecosystem and want to minimise integration complexity.
+Gemini 2.5 Flash-Lite is the better pick if you are optimising purely for cost.
+GPT-5.6 Luna is worth considering if you are already inside the OpenAI ecosystem and want to minimise integration complexity.

 What actually matters for customer support LLMs